 Panel Description General Displays information about the BIOS, operating system, CPU, and memory.
 Network Displays information about the network interface, gateway, and DNS settings.
-Net Tools Provides the following tools for monitoring and troubleshooting purposes: Ping: Specify an IP address of another device on the network to attempt to establish contact.
-DNS Lookup: Use this tool to resolve a domain name into an IP address. • Trace Route : Use this tool to track the path that a network packet takes from one device to another.
-Software Information Displays a list of installed add-ons on the Service Packs tab and software version information on the Software installed tab.
+Net Tools Provides the following tools for monitoring and troubleshooting purposes: • Ping : Specify an IP address of another device on the network to attempt to establish contact. • DNS Lookup : Use this tool to resolve a domain name into an IP address. • Trace Route : Use this tool to track the path that a network packet takes from one device to another.
+Software Information Displays a list of installed add-ons on the Service Packs tab and software version information on the Software Installed tab.
 TIP: You can also access the Administrator Guide (this document) from this screen.
-Software License Displays the EULA for the HP ThinPro operating system.
-System Logs Displays the following logs: Authorization and Security Connection Manager DHCP Leases General System Log • Kernel Network Manager Smart Client Services X Server OneSign In administrator mode, the debug level can be changed to display additional information that might be requested by HP support for troubleshooting purposes.
+Software License Displays the EULA for the HP ThinPro operating system and, if not auto-licensed, information about ThinPro licenses on the system.
+System Logs Displays the following logs: Authorization and Security Connection Manager DHCP Leases General System Log • Kernel Network Manager Smart Client Services • X Server • OneSign In administrator mode, the debug level can be changed to display additional information that might be requested by HP support for troubleshooting purposes.
 Select Diagnostic to save a diagnostic file.
-For more information, see Using system diagnostics to troubleshoot on page 71.
+For more information, see Using system diagnostics to troubleshoot on page 73.

-NOTE: See SystemInfo on page 148 for information about registry keys that can be used to hide the System Information screens.
+NOTE: See SystemInfo on page 145 for information about registry keys that can be used to hide the System Information screens.

-10 HP Smart Client Services
+11 HP Smart Client Services